-The former Arsenal captain feels joining the Blaugrana was crucial in his development, while he feels Spain is not the favorite to win the Confederations Cup.Cesc Fabregas believes that playing with the very best in the world at Barcelona has seen him become more talented as a footballer.
+The former Arsenal captain believes that joining the Blaugrana was crucial in his development but feels that Spain are not the favourites to win the Confederations CupCesc Fabregas believes that playing with the very best in the world at Barcelona has seen him become an even better footballer.

 Since joining the Catalans in 2011, the midfielder has become more of a key player for Spain's national team, having been on the peripherals while Arsenal captain.

 On the back of a 2-1 over Uruguay in the opening match of Spain's Confederations Cup campaign, Fabregas stressed how crucial the transfer back to the club of his youth was to develop as a player and become one of the world's greatest.

 He told Fifa.com: "I think moving to Barcelona was a very important step for me, because of the system and also because you're playing with the best, which means you automatically have to move up a level to match the standards they set.

 "You learn something in every training session and you have to give your very best."